closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

    serve either as a keepalive or **as a means to verify that the remote endpoint is still responsive.**" (emphasis ours).
-4. The backend side of the connection already sends `Ping`s and receives client-sent `Pongs` to determine whether it's still connected to the UI.
+4. The backend side of the connection already sends `Ping`s and receives client-sent `Pong`s to determine whether it's still connected to the UI.

 This is when it hit us: **Our UI needs the equivalent ping/pong mechanism as the backend to ensure connectivity on its side of the connection.**